Choosing a Route

 Our full-time taught postgraduate programmes normally take 12 months to complete and comprise three main stages.
 The ﬁrst two stages are Postgraduate Certiﬁcate and Postgraduate Diploma, which consist of a number of primarily taught modules that are individually assessed.
 The third stage, the Master’s level, usually consists of an individual research-based project supervised by an academic with expertise in the subject area.
 Part-time study options are also available.

 Research courses oﬀer a tailored, supervised research programme and are suited to students wanting to undertake a research degree focused on a speciﬁc area of study.

-MA/MSc by Research are Master’s-level programmes which normally take one year full-time or two years part time to complete and don’t usually include lectures or seminars.
+MA/MSc by Research are Master’s-level programmes normally take one year full-time or two years part-time to complete and don’t usually include lectures or seminars.
 They can provide a good foundation for those who want to progress to an MPhil or PhD.

 An MPhil is a research degree that can be part of a PhD or a standalone qualiﬁcation, and is generally considered the most advanced Master’s degree you can take.
 It should comprise a substantial piece of research that demonstrates comprehensive knowledge and critical understanding of its topic.

 A PhD is a doctoral research degree and is the highest level of academic qualiﬁcation you can achieve.
 The degree normally takes between three and four years full-time and culminates in a thesis.
 A PhD must provide a signiﬁcant academic contribution that will add to the existing research on your chosen subject and should be of publishable quality.